robocomp/LearnBlock/README.md

 # Installation

 LearnBlock can be installed from PyPi or from sources.

+## If you want to install LearnBlock from Pypi:

+Before installing LearnBlock, some dependencies must be satisfied as follows:

+    sudo apt install cmake

-To install the last release of LearnBlock, you can follow the steps described in [https://pypi.org/project/learnblock/](https://pypi.org/project/learnblock/)
+To use all the features of LearnBlock, you will also need to install additional software by executing the following command:

+    sudo apt install python3-zeroc-ice

+Then, you can easily install LearnBlock by running the following command:

+    sudo pip3 install learnblock

+The first time you execute LearnBlock, you will be asked for the creation of a workspace directory, where your projects will be saved by default.
+Once you specify a directory, you can start using LearnBlock and create programs for your favorite robot.

-If you want to install LearnBlock from sources, the following packages must be installed:
+## If you want to install LearnBlock from sources, the following packages must be installed:

     sudo apt update